CosmoStat/shapepipe/docs/pipeline_tutorial.md

 # MULTI-EPOCH for multi epoch.
 # VALIDATION for output allowing validation (only on single epoch !)
 MODE = VALIDATION
+# Column names of position parameters
+POSITION_PARAMS = XWIN_IMAGE,YWIN_IMAGE
+# If True, measure and store ellipticity of the PSF
 GET_SHAPES = True
 # Number minimal of stars require to interpolate the PSF on the CCD
 STAR_THRESH = 20
 # Maximum value allowed for the global chi2 of the model for the CCD
 CHI2_THRESH = 2

-# When running in multi-epoch those position has to be WCS !
-POSITION_PARAMS = XWIN_IMAGE,YWIN_IMAGE
 ```

+On success, validation catalogues are created.

 ### Full run config file